Laura Jackson (presenter)

-Laura Emma Jackson (born 30 April 1986) is a TV broadcaster and co-founder of homeware brand Glassette.
-She presented the quiz shows Ready or Not on BBC One and Take Me Out: The Gossip on ITV2.
+Laura Emma Jackson (born 30 April 1986) is a television presenter.
+She presents Seasons on CNN International and presented the quiz shows Ready or Not on BBC One and Take Me Out: The Gossip on ITV2.

 Biography

 Jackson was born in Huddersfield, West Yorkshire, and raised in Kirkburton.
 She has four siblings.
 She was educated at Shelley College.

-Jackson was spotted while working as a receptionist at Shoreditch House, a members club and hotel in London.
 She began her career presenting the T4 music show Freshly Squeezed alongside Nick Grimshaw, and went on to present on Take Me Out: The Gossip on ITV2, This Morning on ITV, The Clothes Show on BBC One and Big Brother's Little Brother on Channel 4.
 In 2018, she hosted Ready or Not on BBC One.

 She ran an East London supper club, Jackson&Levine, with Alice Levine.
-Jackson and Levine are food columnists for Elle, Marie Claire and Company magazine, and have published a cookbook.
+In 2014, Jackson and Levine wrote a food column for Company magazine, and have published a cookbook.
 They also have a homeware line with Habitat.

 Jackson married photographer Jonathan Gorrigan in 2017.
-They had their first child, a daughter named Sidney Frances, in May 2019.
+They had a child in 2019.

-In 2021, Jackson went onto start her homeware brand Glassette which she co-founded with Daniel Crow.
+In 2025, CNN announced that Jackson would host the second instalment of the human interest/lifestyle series Seasons.